-85 second-year Unitec Architecture students will be transforming Devonport's Windsor Reserve into a light spectacular this Friday 18 Oct and Saturday 19 Oct for GLOW@Artweek - one of the leading attractions of Artweek Auckland.
+85 second-year Unitec Architecture students transformed Devonport's Windsor Reserve into a light spectacular on 18-20 October 2019 for GLOW@Artweek - one of the leading attractions of Artweek Auckland.

-The students, under the guidance of Architecture lecturer David Chaplin and the second year Design Studio tutors, is working to a zero waste, zero budget brief, using items such as bamboo, recycled wood and fabric to create nine different light installations.
-The work is part of their end of year assessment, and students will be judged on creative thinking, design, curation, installation, collaborative working and sustainability.
+The students, under the guidance of Architecture lecturer David Chaplin and the second year Design Studio tutors, is worked to a zero waste, zero budget brief, using items such as bamboo, recycled wood and fabric to create nine different light installations.
+The work was part of their end of year assessment, and students were judged on creative thinking, design, curation, installation, collaborative working and sustainability.

-Vector will be present using two Nissan Leaf Gen2 electric vehicles and its vehicle-to-home (V2H) technology to power the installations, with the cars acting as a rechargeable and mobile renewable energy source.
-Unitec is also working closely with local host the Devonport Business Association which is staging a Friday After Five festival in the village around GLOW@Artweek, featuring food trucks, live music, art activations and family entertainment.
+Vector were present using two Nissan Leaf Gen2 electric vehicles and its vehicle-to-home (V2H) technology to power the installations, with the cars acting as a rechargeable and mobile renewable energy source.
+Unitec also worked closely with local host the Devonport Business Association which staged a Friday After Five festival in the village around GLOW@Artweek, featuring food trucks, live music, art activations and family entertainment.